-Donna has a nursing background and over 25 years of experience as a clinician, educator, manager and leader in both public and private healthcare organisations.
-As the Executive Director of Mater Education, Donna is a member of the Mater Group Executive and leads a large and diverse team of multidisciplinary education and simulation professionals and is responsible for organisation-wide teaching and learning for almost 10,000 staff.
-As the head of Mater Education Limited, a leading private education provider, she is also responsible for the provision of nationally recognised healthcare qualifications and a suite of clinical education and simulation programmes for the continuing professional development of the healthcare workforce.
+Donna has a nursing background and over 30 years of experience as a clinician, educator, manager and leader in both public and private healthcare organisations.
+As the Executive Director of Mater

+Education, Donna is a member of the Mater Group Executive and leads a large and diverse team of multidisciplinary education and simulation professionals and is responsible for organisation-wide teaching and learning for almost 10,000 staff.
+As the head of Mater Education Limited, a leading independent education provider, she is also responsible for the provision of nationally recognised healthcare qualifications and a suite of clinical education and simulation programmes for the continuing professional development of the healthcare workforce.
 Donna holds adjunct Professor and Associate Professor roles with UQ and ACU respectively, and has undergraduate and postgraduate qualifications and professional certifications in nursing, education, leadership and management, simulation, project management and corporate governance.
-Donna is also a Board Director at Jobs Queensland.
+Donna is also the Board Chair at Jobs Queensland.

-Special Responsibilities: Deputy Chairperson, Member-Governance Committee
+Special Responsibilities: Deputy Chairperson, Chairperson - Governance and Remuneration Committee

-Clare Boothroyd MB BS (Hons) M Med Sci MBA (Exec) FRACP FRANZCOG CREI GAICD
+Clare Boothroyd, MB BS (Hons) M Med Sci MBA (Exec) FRACP FRANZCOG CREI GAICD

 Clare Boothroyd completed specialisation internal medicine (endocrinology) and obstetrics and gynaecology.
-She is currently the chair of the training and accreditation committee of the CREI (reproductive endocrinology and infertility sub-speciality of the Royal Australian and New Zealand College of Obstetricians and Gynaecologists).
-Her current roles include: honorary secretary of the IVF Directors group of the Fertility Society of Australia (FSA);the nominated representative of the IVF Directors on the Reproductive Technology and Accreditation Committee (RTAC); chair of the review committee of the Australia and New Zealand Assisted Reproduction Database (ANZARD) .a Board member for the Asia Pacific Initiative in Reproduction (ASPIRE) ,chair of the Education Committee of ASPIR, Vice President of Australian and New Zealand Society of Specialists in Reproductive Endocrinology and Infertility.
-She represented the FSA in the recent NHMRC Working Party on the review of Ethical Standards in the Practice of Assisted Reproductive Technology and completed an executive MBA in 2015.
-In 2008 she established an independently owned IVF unit, Care Fertility of which she is Medical Director.
+Her current roles include: President Elect of the Asia Pacific Initiative in Reproduction (ASPIRE) and President of Australian and New Zealand Society of Specialists in Reproductive Endocrinology and Infertility.
+She represented the FSA in the recent NHMRC Working Party on the Ethical Practice of Assisted Reproductive Technology and was invited to partake in the review of mitochondrial donation.
+She is currently the coordinator of the oral examination of the training and accreditation committee of the CREI (reproductive endocrinology and infertility sub-speciality of the Royal Australian and New Zealand College of Obstetricians and Gynaecologists).
+She established an independently owned IVF unit , Care Fertility of which she is Medical Director.
 She has been a long term supporter of True and has volunteered her teaching to the True courses for doctors for many years.

-Special Responsibilities: Member-Clinical Advisory Committee
+Special Responsibilities: Member - Clinical Advisory Committee